cf73/humanity/content/collections/pages/democracy.md

         type: text
         text: 'Intro to this challenge here'
 intro_movie: athens-at-night.jpg
-challenge_intro_text: 'On the final day of the American Constitutional Convention of 1787, as people gathered in colonial Philadelphia to await news of what exactly the founders had crafted, Elizabeth Willing Powel, a well known salonaire of that era and a close confidant of George Washington, inquired of Ben Franklin, “What have we created, Dr. Franklin, a republic or a monarchy?”
+challenge_intro_text: 'On the final day of the American Constitutional Convention of 1787, as people gathered in colonial Philadelphia to await news of what exactly the founders had crafted, Elizabeth Willing Powel, a well known salonaire of that era and close confidant of George Washington, inquired of Ben Franklin, “What have we created, Dr. Franklin, a republic or a monarchy?”
 His famous reply: “A republic…if you can keep it.”'
 parent: 4054c299-5d59-4a2a-b98c-597ebfaee2fc
 section_builder:
   -